Skip to content

 Now that you know who to buy insurance on, where to buy it from, and which features you want to add, what’s the next step to be your own bank?

-Step 3 – Properly Funding Your Policy So You Can Become Your Own Banker
+Step 3 – Properly Funding Your Life Insurance Policy So You Can Become Your Own Banker

 The way to outrun the internal costs of a Whole Life policy is to pay additional premium over and above the amount required for the basic coverage.
 In fact, you will want to pay substantially more when becoming your own banker… as much premium as the IRS will let you.